Our Products Are Oeko-Tex Certified: What That Means

 Quality and nature are both of paramount importance.
-Surrounded by crisp sunlight and fresh mountain air – natural characteristics of the region – our artisans comb the smooth woven cotton with great precision to remove all impurities and dye the fabric naturally.
+Surrounded by crisp sunlight and fresh air – natural characteristics of the region – our artisans comb the smooth woven cotton with great precision to remove all impurities and dye the fabric naturally.

 Parachute products arrive at your doorstep packaged in a reusable pouch made from the same fine fabric or a beautiful laundry bag, delivering a finished product that always considers how we can care for you and our environment at the same time.
-As soon as you slip into your new Bedding or wrap yourself in your new Towel, you’ll feel the difference.
+As soon as you slip into your new bedding or wrap yourself in your new towel, you’ll feel the difference.